 Let’s be honest, most of us probably never envisioned living through a global pandemic, and did not have plans in place to adapt to a remote-work lifestyle.
-Similarly, most businesses had to pack up and send their employees home on little notice and learn how to navigate new challenges.
+Similarly, most businesses had to pack up and send their employees home quickly and learn how to navigate new challenges.
 On the surface, changing to a remote workforce at the drop of a hat seemed manageable.
-When reality sunk in, you probably started to see the holes in your processes, decreased productivity, and the need to both re-define and digitize your workflow.
+When reality sunk in, you probably started to see the holes in your processes, decreased productivity, and the need to both redefine and digitize your workflow.

 Once it was accepted that the pandemic was going to stick around, this meant changes were coming in at lightning speeds.
 According to David Altman, the COO of the Center for Creative Leadership, “Across all industries, many traditional, hierarchical global companies struggle to innovate and adapt with sufficient speed and, as a result, must change their mindsets about what’s needed to survive and thrive in the new world order.”
 Leaders also need to look at how the ideas of adapting quickly can affect their overall organization as they are trying new workflow software, re-defining business processes, learning from mistakes, and continuously trying to find solutions that work.
 This is exhausting for everyone involved and introduces a new problem: change fatigue.